bjornGummesson/Olivers-and-Idas-Front-End-Journey/README.md

 # Olivers-and-Idas-Front-End-Journey
-## Björns example goal website
-### - "I like it becuase it is both functional and beautiful"
+## Goal websites
+### Björns
 - [Jant Resume Website](https://jant.fr/)
+- "I like it becuase it is both functional and beautiful"